bendc/animateplus/README.md

 ## SVG animations

 SVG animations require an array with your start and end values.
-Any SVG attribute accepting numerical values can be animated:
+Any SVG attribute containing at least some numeric values (such as `d`) can be animated:

 ```javascript
 var colors = ["#0bf", "#fc0"];